civican/legisinfo/42-1/bills/C-65/bill_text.md

 Unless they are repealed earlier, regulations made under section 161 are repealed on the fifth anniversary of the day on which they come into force.

-> **Explanatory Note**:
-> New.

 ### Section 16

 Division XV.1 of Part III of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of Division XV.1:
-> *Existing Text*:
-> > In this Division, **sexual harassment** means any conduct, comment, gesture or contact of a sexual nature
-> > that is likely to cause offence or humiliation to any employee; or
-> > that might, on reasonable grounds, be perceived by that employee as placing a condition of a sexual nature on employment or on any opportunity for training or promotion.
-> > Every employee is entitled to employment free of sexual harassment.
-> > Every employer shall make every reasonable effort to ensure that no employee is subjected to sexual harassment.
-> > Every employer shall, after consulting with the employees or their representatives, if any, issue a policy statement concerning sexual harassment.
-> > The policy statement required by subsection (1) may contain any term consistent with the tenor of this Division the employer considers appropriate but must contain the following:
-> > a definition of sexual harassment that is substantially the same as the definition in section 247.1;
-> > a statement to the effect that every employee is entitled to employment free of sexual harassment;
-> > a statement to the effect that the employer will make every reasonable effort to ensure that no employee is subjected to sexual harassment;
-> > a statement to the effect that the employer will take such disciplinary measures as the employer deems appropriate against any person under the employer's direction who subjects any employee to sexual harassment;
-> > a statement explaining how complaints of sexual harassment may be brought to the attention of the employer;
-> > a statement to the effect that the employer will not disclose the name of a complainant or the circumstances related to the complaint to any person except where disclosure is necessary for the purposes of investigating the complaint or taking disciplinary measures in relation thereto; and
-> > a statement informing employees of the discriminatory practices provisions of the `Canadian Human Rights Act` that pertain to rights of persons to seek redress under that Act in respect of sexual harassment.
-> > Every employer shall make each person under the employer's direction aware of the policy statement required by subsection (1).

 ### Section 17